whaynes/STCW23/jekyll/assessments/Engine/OICEW-6-1A.md

 <!--rowstart-->

-[Operate](guidelines#operate) the transfer pump until the operational requirements have been met
+{% do Operate, operate %} the transfer pump until the operational requirements have been met

 <!--cellbreak-->